Plot long/short retail positions (from myfxbook) on MT4 chart

 5. Read this.

-Important note: When I use the term "current sentiment" or "prevailing sentiment" (e.g. in posts #21, #25, #26), I don't mean the SSI value (current net long/net short ratio), which is calculated from historical transactions that bring us up to the current point; instead I mean the current (collective bullish or bearish) mood that will have an impact on orders that will be placed henceforth.
+Important note: When I use the term "current sentiment" or "prevailing sentiment" (e.g. in posts #21, #25, #26), I don't mean the SSI value (current net long/net short ratio), which is calculated from historical transactions that bring us up to the current point; instead I'm referring to the currently prevailing (collective bullish or bearish) mood that will have an impact on orders that will be placed henceforth.
 The SSI/volumes value lags the current mood, e.g. for it to move from 80% net long to 80% net short, a large volume of selling must occur (and hence the mood was actually bearish throughout that time).

 To see the accompanying plots, and for more observations, read the PDF.
 And also this FF thread, where the underlying concepts are discussed in more detail (acknowledgements to neilsdigest, osjoe2, and various others for their contributions).